-5.1 Employees transferring to alternative posts within the Council
+5.1 Employees transferring to alternative posts within the Council to their new role.

-Where employees are moving posts within the Council, they will be allowed to carry their credit or debit hours with them to their new role.
-This is providing that the Flexi Hours Scheme is applied to their new role.
 If flexible working is not available in the new post credit flexi hours can be taken as leave before commencement of new post.
 (If in the interests of service leave is not possible, then credit hours should be paid).
 Any debit hours should be deducted from pay or leave.